 Food supplements should not be used as a substitute for a varied and balanced diet and a healthy lifestyle.

-Adults: 15 to 20 drops twice daily, in a little water.
+Adults: 20 drops twice a day immediately after meals, in a little water.

 Children: This product is not recommended for children.

 Do not exceed stated recommended daily dose.